NJEDA – Small Business Emergency Assistance Loan Program Phase 2

 If you have any difficulties creating or finding your username and password, please consult the first several slides of the Sample Pre-Registration document for clear instructions or call the NJEDA Call Center at 844-965-1125 for assistance.

 PLEASE NOTE:Creating a username and password does not mean that you are pre-registered for the Phase 2 Loan Program.
-You will still need to complete a Phase 2 pre-registration form, which will be available from Tuesday, July 20th, 2021 through Friday, July 30th, 2021.
+You will still need to complete a Phase 2 pre-registration form, which will be available until 5:00p.m. on Friday, July 30th, 2021.

 Step 2: Pre-Register

 All businesses and nonprofits that would like to apply for financing through the Small Business Emergency Assistance Loan Program (Phase 2) must complete the pre-registration form on the NJEDA’s application portal.
-This form will only be available from 9:00 a.m.
-EST on Tuesday, July 20th, 2021 through 5:00 p.m.
-EST on Friday, July 30th, 2021.
+Pre-registration closed on Friday, July 30th, 2021.

 Generally speaking, applications will be reviewed on a first-come, first-served basis, based on the date and time the NJEDA receives an entity’s completed application form.